XPM nonlinearities:Are all involved photons real?: Introduction

 The XPM nonlinearity in the probe beam in the system1 described in figure [\ref{fig:atom-lasersys1}] has been observed by Kang and Zhu \cite{kang}.
-Three out of roughly a dozen of the XPM nonlinearities considered in this work, in systems given by figures [\ref{fig:atom-lasersys1}], [\ref{fig:atom-lasersys2}] have been long known and have been considered before theoretically by Schmidt and Imamoglu \cite{schmidt} and Harris et. al. \cite{harris} respectively.Harris et.al.,without giving any reasons, have brought to notice first one of the symmetries though,from the analysis we have made, we agree only partially about it's actually being a symmetry.In fact,this example of "partial symmetry" turns out to be useful as it shows how an asymmetric case can be seen as the sum of symmetric and asymmetric parts.
+Three out of roughly a dozen of the XPM nonlinearities considered in this work, in systems given by figures [\ref{fig:atom-lasersys1}], [\ref{fig:atom-lasersys2}] have been long known and have been considered before theoretically by Schmidt and Imamoglu \cite{schmidt} and Harris et. al. \cite{harris} respectively.Harris et.al.,without giving any reasons, have brought to notice first one of the symmetries.

 The hitherto well known EIT enhanced XPM nonlinearities are of the type where the polarization is proportional to $\chi^{(x+y+z)} E_1^{x}E_2^{y}E_3^{z}$ where x=1 or 0 and y, z can be greater than 1, where $E_1$ is the field that is being observed. x=0 or 1, implies that these well known nonlinearities cannot cause light squeezing by using the Imaginary part.
 There is however a system, we have found, for which x=5,y=z=0.
 It should be possible to see light squeezing in it,using the Imaginary part of the nonlinearity.